flyryan/Deep-Security-Usage-Analyzer/readme.md

     - Summary of findings.
     - Interactive charts and graphs.
     - Detailed tables with drill-down capability.
+- **PDF Report Creation:**
+  - **Template Rendering:**
+    - A PDF template is populated with the calculated metrics and visualizations.
+  - **Report Contents:**
+    - Summary of findings.
+    - Interactive charts and graphs.
+    - Detailed tables with drill-down capability.
 - **Output:**
-  - The final report is saved as `deep_security_usage_report.html` for easy sharing and review.
+  - The final report is saved as `deep_security_usage_report.html` and `deep_security_usage_report.pdf` for easy sharing and review.

 ### 7. Logging and Audit Trail